Likhith-QA/selenium-hybrid-framework/README.md

-# The B2B Web Sanity Automation Framework
+# The selenium-hybrid Automation Framework

 A Java for Selenium API powered Framework that uses Hybrid Framework